Driving in severe weather: be prepared and be aware

 Have you planned your journey?

 In severe and wintry weather, it's even more important to plan your journey.
-Highways England provides up-to-the-minute traffic reports for its network of 4,300 miles of motorways and major A roads across England.
+National Highways provides up-to-the-minute traffic reports for its network of 4,300 miles of motorways and major A roads across England.

 Just a few minutes of checking information services before you set off can make all the difference to your journey.